bespalovdn/asterisk-scala/README.md

     Playback("demo-congrats").send() >> Hangup.send() >> ().toFuture

-All the commands in this chain executed consequentially.
-The second command in chain will be executed only after first command successfully finished, and so on.

-All the commands in this chain executed in non-blocking fashion.
-It means, the thread sending the AGI request will not stop in waiting state, until AGI response received.
-While request is being processed by the Asterisk, freed thread can serve next AGI request.
-This feature allows us to affirm: this library designed for high-loaded services, able to process thousands AGI requests simultaneously.

-On the transport level we're using asynchronous networking library `Netty`, which uses Java's NIO sockets in turn.

-Back to the chain of commands in our example.
-Consider `Playback("demo-congrats")` command.
-This is factory method that returns instance of `AgiCommand` class.
+Every command in chain has following signature:

+    trait AgiCommand
+    {
+        def send()(implicit sender: AgiCommandSender): Future[SuccessResponse]
+    }

-When method `send()` is being called on `AgiCommand`, then real action is being executed.
-AGI command is going to the Asterisk.
+Executing `send()` method on the `AgiCommand`, the real sending of `AGI` request is going to perform.
-The result of `AgiCommand.send()` is `Future[SuccessResponse]`.
 If Asterisk successfully executes the command, the future completes with `SuccessResponse`.
 If something goes wrong, the future completes with `scala.util.Failure`, which contains the reason of fail.
 You free to use any functions on `scala.concurrent.Future` when dealing with AGI commands.

+Now look at the commands in the chain: `a >> b >> c`.
+All the commands in the chain executed consequentially.
+The second command in chain will be executed only after the first one has successfully finished, and so on.
+This rule is being worked due to `>>` operator.

 Operator `>>` is something like glue, that puts two commands together in sequence.
 This operator defined in following trait: